alejio/mlops_tutorial/README.md

 This enables continuous deployment for the app with Github Actions, triggered on master branch push.

 - Rename `deploy_app.disabled` to `deploy_app.yml` in `.github/workflows/`
+- Change the email field to your own
 - Commit all your changes to git and push to master
     - `git add .`
     - `git commit -m 'Milestone 3'`